 We are a provider of online education and technology services in China.
 While our education services cover a wide range of subjects, including vocational education, continuing education, basic education and higher education, we have been focusing on vocational education and continuing education since our inception in 2013.
 We also provide technology services including software development as well as comprehensive cloud service for private companies, academic institutions and government agencies.
-Revenue from our online education services accounts for 98.6%, 98.7% and 99.5% of our revenue for the fiscal year ended March 31, 2019 and 2018 and the six months ended September 30, 2019 respectively, while revenue from technology services accounts for the balance.
+Revenue from our online education services accounts for 98.6% and 98.7% of our revenue for fiscal year ended March 31, 2019 and 2018, respectively, and revenue from technology services accounts for the balance.

 China has a relatively large online education market and such market has experienced fast growth in the past two decades.
 With the growth of Internet use and improvements in online payment systems in China, we believe online education represents an attractive market opportunity.
-According to the 2018 iResearch Report, the size of China's online education market was valued at approximately RMB251.8 billion (\$37.4 billion) in 2018 and is expected to grow to RMB 543.4 billion (\$80.7 billion) by 2022.
-According to the 2019 China Online Vocational Education Market Report issued by Tencent Research Institution and Ipsos Group S.A., the online vocational education market in China grew from RMB36.8 billion (\$5.5 billion) in 2015 to RMB76.8 billion (\$11.4 billion) in 2018, representing an increase of 32%, and is expected to reach RMB113.6 billion (\$16.9 billion) in 2020.
+According to the 2018 iResearch Report, the size of China's online education market was valued at approximately RMB251.8 billion (\$37.40 billion) in 2018 and is expected to grow to RMB 543.4 billion (\$80.70 billion) by 2022.
+According to the 2019 China Online Vocational Education Market Report issued by Tencent Research Institution and Ipsos Group S.A., the online vocational education market in China grew from RMB36.8 billion (\$5.47 billion) in 2015 to RMB76.8 billion (\$11.41 billion) in 2018, representing an increase of 32%, and is expected to reach RMB113.6 billion (\$16.87 billion) in 2020.
 The vocational education services market in China is fragmented, rapidly evolving and highly competitive.
 Market participants include existing large online and offline providers of vocational education services, as well as smaller regional vocational education services providers.
 We believe that we are well-positioned to effectively compete in markets in which we operate on the basis of our innovative education platform, broad scope of course offering, expertise in vocational training and experienced management team.